Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 *This support is available on an experimental basis in RRF 3.5*

 Attach and connect the Duet3D magnetic shaft encoder as described above.
-Connect the linear quadrature encoder to the 5-pin Molex connector as described above for a quadrature shaft encoder.
+Connect the linear quadrature encoder to the quadrature encoder input as described above for a quadrature shaft encoder.

 # Commissioning